Rayonnant: Decorated Style in England

+The nave of York Minster (after 1291).
+While the elevation is Rayonnant, the timber lierne vault and west window with flowing tracery are pure English Decorated.

+Howden Minster: the Rayonnant west front, built by York masons.

+The east end of Gloucester Cathedral (c.1350).
+The thin clerestory walls and surface panelling finally achieve the aims of the Rayonnant.

 Central Europe

 The Rayonnant style gradually spread to the east from Paris and was adapted to local styles.
 The nave of Strasbourg Cathedral, then in the Holy Roman Empire, was a notable early example.
-It was begun in 1245, built atop the foundations of an earlier Romanesque church which some deviations from the usual Rayonnant arrangement of arcades, which were separated by bundled columns.
+The Rayonnant phase of works was begun in 1245, with some deviations from the usual Rayonnant arrangement of arcades, which were separated by bundled columns.
 The three-part elevation were large windows with lancets and roses along the aisles, more windows above on the narrow Triforium, and dramatic high windows with four lancets surmounted by quadrille windows, filling the church with light.
-One special aspect of the cathedral was its color; the reddish-grey stone in different shades became part of the decoration.
+One special aspect of the cathedral was its colour; the reddish-grey stone in different shades became part of the decoration.
 The western façade was built in 1277.
 Its fine rose window of more than 13 metres diameter is divided into sixteen "soufflets", or elongated heart-shaped forms.
-Stone of similar colour as on Strasbourg Cathedral was used for many important medieval churches in the Upper Rhine Plain.
-Famous examples are the cathedrals of Mainz (various Romanesque and Gothic phases) and of Worms (Late Romanesque, 1130–1181) and the minsters of Basel (Late Romanesque and Late Gothic) and of Freiburg, nave (1220–1230) and spire (finished in 1330) High Gothic.

 Another important example was Cologne Cathedral.
 Work began in 1248 and the choir was consecrated in 1322, but work stopped in the 14th century and was not resumed until the 19th, and not finished until 1880.
+Cologne Cathedral and Freiburg Minster show one distinctive feature of the German interpretation of the Rayonnant: the openwork spire.

-The Central European examples of Rayonnant demonstrate the bias between French and German phasings; in German literature, they are called High Gothic (GE: Hochgotisch).
+In German literature, Rayonnant architecture is termed High Gothic (GE: Hochgotisch).